WeismanGitHub/Population-Map-Discord-Bot/README.md

   ## Description
   The Population Map Bot is a dynamic map generator capable of visualizing population data on a global, continental, or country level.
 Maps are generated from self-reported locations provided by Discord server members, enabling users to explore population distributions with ease.

   This bot generates a unique map for each Discord server that can be accessed with `/map`.
 Server members use `/set-location` to add their location to the map.
 Locations can be any country and, optionally, a subdivision (state, region, prefecture, etc.) within that country.
+Server owners can require users set their location to have access to their server with `user-role`.

   <hr class="rounded">